Love Me Tonight: Plot

-The story describes an encounter between a Parisian tailor named Maurice Courtelin (Chevalier) and a family of local aristocrats.
-These include Vicomte Gilbert de Varèze (Ruggles), who owes Maurice a large amount of money for tailoring work; Gilbert's uncle the Duc d'Artelines (C. Aubrey Smith), the family patriarch; d'Artelines' man-hungry niece Valentine (Loy); and his other 22-year-old niece, Princesse Jeanette (MacDonald), who has been a widow for three years.
+The story describes an encounter between a Parisian tailor named Maurice Courtelin and a family of local aristocrats.
+These include Vicomte Gilbert de Varèze, who owes Maurice a large amount of money for tailoring work; Gilbert's uncle the Duc d'Artelines, the family patriarch; d'Artelines' man-hungry niece Valentine; and his other 22-year-old niece, Princesse Jeanette, who has been a widow for three years.
 D'Artelines has been unable to find Jeanette a new husband of suitable age and rank.
-The household also includes three aunts and an ineffectual suitor the Comte de Savignac (Butterworth).
+The household also includes three aunts and an ineffectual suitor the Comte de Savignac.

 Maurice custom-tailors clothing for de Varèze on credit, but the Vicomte's unpaid tailoring bills become intolerable, so Maurice travels to d'Artelines’ castle to collect the money owed to him.
 On the way, he has a confrontation with Princesse Jeanette.
 He immediately professes his love for her, but she haughtily rejects him.